YDrall/ratelimit-dynamodb/readme.md

 ### Multi-region & Distributed Rate limiting system using Dynamodb

-#### Note: This repository provides an outline of the overall design and architecture and only is for demo purposes at the moment.
+#### Note: This repository provides an outline of the overall design and architecture and only for demo purposes at the moment.

 #### Requirements: